tamlai-portfolio/Data-analysis-learning-projects/Airbnb/Cleaning flow.md

 - Data dictionary: https://docs.google.com/spreadsheets/d/1iWCNJcSutYqpULSQHlNyGInUvHg2BoUGoNRIGa6Szc4/edit?gid=1322284596#gid=1322284596

 # Analysis question:
-- [1] what are the factors affecting the booking revenue of Airbnb listings in Bangkok?
+- [1] What are the factors affecting the booking revenue of Airbnb listings in Bangkok?
 - [2] How Airbnb hosts in Bangkok can improve their revenue?

 # Problem break down: